-The analyzer was taken off line in July following a major component failure.
+The analyzer was taken off-line in March following a major component failure.
 Attempts at on-site repairs were unsuccessful and it will most likely have to be replaced with a new unit while the original analyzer is shipped back to the manufacturer for repairs.
-The six months of data collected in 2007 show that NO2 concentrations continue to remain very low, with no exceedances of the 1-hour and 24-hour national standards.
-The 'annual' average was less than $1\mu g/m^3$ and the 1-hour maximum concentration was $29\mu g/m^3$ .
+The data collected for those first few months had to be invalidated once it was determined that the failure caused erroneous readings.